Frequently Asked Questions

 How many were killed or taken hostage?

-102 people were murdered (3 of them were guests), and 31 were kidnapped.
-As of September 2024, 18 residents have since been released, and 2 bodies have been recovered in Gaza.
-10 residents remain in captivity, 7 of whom are presumed dead.
+As of April 2025, 23 residents have since been released, and 2 bodies have been recovered in Gaza, 6 residents remain in captivity, all of them presumably dead.

 Why wasn’t Be’eri better protected, and what took the army so long to arrive?